troyblank/foodhow/README.md

     npm install

-To build all assets run:

-    grunt build

-In order to run the project run:
+In order to build and run the project run:

     npm start